 Try to limit fruit to one serving a day to manage carbs.
 Here are our top keto fruit choices:

 Protein is still important, even though keto is fat-centric.
-All meat is keto, but many high fat enthusiasts go for fattier cuts like pork belly, chicken thigh, and high fat ground beef.
-But watch out for hidden sugars and starches in processed meat.
+All meat is keto, but many high-fat enthusiasts go for fattier cuts like pork belly, chicken thighs, and high-fat ground beef.
+Watch out for hidden sugars and starches in processed meat.
 They can sneak in as marinades and fillers.

 As far as food quality goes, buy the best you can afford.
-This means free-range, pasture-raised eggs and poultry, grass-fed meat, sustainable and wild-caught fish, and organic everything if possible.
+This means free-range, pasture-raised eggs and poultry, grass-fed beef, crate-free pork, sustainable and wild-caught fish, and organic everything if possible.
 Here are our top picks for meats, seafood, and vegan protein: